geo200cn/geo200cn.github.io/tidyr.md

 ## [1] 1.098612
 ```

-Notice how the numbers *c(1, 3, 9)* are nested inside `log()`, which is then nested inside `mean()`?
+Notice how the numbers *c(1, 3, 9)* are nested inside `log()`, which is then nested inside `mean()`.
 If you’re reading the code from left-to-right, it means the functions are performed in reverse order from how they are written.
 If we broke the code down into its three functions, we would actually expect the order of operations to proceed as follows

 1. Concatenate numbers into vector `c(...)`
 2. Log the numeric vector `log(...)`